 DO NOT use NYU's electronic interlibrary loan form.
 They will not fulfill the request.

-The Library is also a member of the Metropolitan New York Library Council (METRO), and can provide referrals to most private academic libraries in the New York City area.
-You can visit the other library to use the item, but not to borrow it.
+The Library is also a member of the Metropolitan New York Library Council (METRO).
+For some of these we can provide referrals that allow you to visit the other library to use the item, but not to borrow it.
 This may be preferable if you need to see the item quickly.

 The Cooper Union Library is a member of the Research Library Association of South Manhattan, a consortium of academic libraries established in 1977.
 Consortium libraries share an online catalog and provide faculty and students of member institutions with access to each other's collections.